gtzan/boreal/README.rst

 react to audio while being able to listen to the underlying audio.
-It can be used as a stand-alone Bokeh application but the primary goal is for it to be used as part of the exploratory process while using notebooks.
+It can be used as a stand-alone Bokeh application but the primary goal is for it to be used as part of the exploratory coding process when using notebooks.

 Features
 --------